SmushyTaco/Get-Set-Bit/README.md

     - [Checked](#checked-1)
     - [Checked Crash](#checked-crash-1)
 ## Prerequisites
-This uses the `C23 standard` and the `Bounds-checking (Annex K)` methods.
-Make sure your compiler supports these!
+This uses the `C99 standard`.
+Make sure your compiler supports this!
 ## Usage

 In your `CMakeLists.txt`, add the following: